Swansea University DSA Assessment Centre

 - Information on transport options to our campus are available here.

 - You can also copy and paste 51 36.3483' N, 3 58.5352' W into Google Earth.

 - For GPS users, the reference for our front door is lat 51°36'34.83"N, long 3°58'53.52"W

 Swansea University DSA Assessment Centre,

-During your needs assessment, you will have the opportunty to discuss the impact on study of the condition(s) approved by you funding body with an experienced assessor.
+During your needs assessment, you will have the opportunity to discuss the impact on study of the condition(s) approved by your funding body with an experienced assessor.

 - find out about your previous educational experience and attainment.

 - review any medical or diagnostic evidence provided.